International Flight No. 93

 |No.||Surname||Given names||Position||Flight No.||Duration||Orbits|

-Launch from the Baikonur Cosmodrome; landing with Soyuz T-11 capsule 46 km east of Arkalyk.
+Launch from the Baikonur Cosmodrome and landing with Soyuz T-11 capsule 145 km southeast of Dzheskasgan.

 Several medical experiments under the lead of Oleg Atkov were performed.
 Physician Oleg Atkov did household chores and monitored his own health and that of his colleagues, who conducted experiments.

-The first visiting crew arrived with Soyuz T-11 on April 04, 1984 - April 11, 1984.
+The first visiting crew arrived with Soyuz T-11 on April 04, 1984 and remained until April 11, 1984.
 Soyuz T-11 brought Indian cosmonaut Rakesh Sharma to the station, who conducted an Earth observation program concentrating on India.
 He also did life sciences and materials processing experiments and became the first yoga practitioner in zero-G.